TerrorJacktyl/jinx-it-project/documentation/artefacts/sprint_2.md

 # Sprint 2

 ## Planning
+*Please consult the Product Backlog for features complete with user stories AND acceptance criteria.
+Planning was done before the making the restructuring of our Product Backlog, so user stories are included here.*

 #### User Stories
-*Please consult the Product Backlog for features complete with user stories AND acceptance criteria*
 * As a professional, I want to view my portfolio so that I can admire or edit its presentation.
 * As a professional, I want to add images to my portfolio so that I can display a photo of myself or my work.
 * As a professional, I want the edit page to look acceptable on a variety of screen sizes so that I can edit my portfolio from my phone or computer.